GOP Intelligence Committee Members: Trump And Russia Did Not Collude

 The committee came to their conclusion without interviewing four key men indicted by Mueller’s special counsel: Paul Manafort, Rick Gates, George Papadopoulos, and Michael T. Flynn.

-Without speaking to the indicted men, the Conaway explained that he found “no evidence of collusion” but “perhaps some bad judgment, inappropriate meetings” before explaining that the narrative to tie Trump and Russia together would be best reserved for a Tom Clancy novel.
+Without speaking to the indicted men, the Conaway explained that he found “no evidence of collusion” but “perhaps some bad judgment, inappropriate meetings” before explaining that the narrative to tie Trump and Russia together would be best reserved for a Tom Clancy novel:

 “But only Tom Clancy or Vince Flynn or someone else like that could take these series of inadvertent contacts with each other, meetings, whatever, and weave that into some sort of a fiction and turn it into a page-turner, spy thriller.”